 When should I introduce foods?

 At about six months of age, it becomes necessary to introduce foods into your baby’s diet.
-These foods provide the extra energy babies need to grow.
-They also help prevent problems like iron deficiency.
+Your baby needs more energy and nutrients to grow and develop.
+The foods you introduce ensure these needs are met.

 How do I know my baby is ready?

-It’s not always easy to determine the best time to introduce foods to your baby since she can’t talk yet.
+It’s not always easy to determine the best time to introduce foods to your baby.
 But it is possible.
 Here’s how to tell she’s ready:

 • Your baby is around 6 months old.